-Ambush Marketing copyright data protection digital cartography ecommerce and internet law Electronic Commerce electronic commerce and internet law Extraterritoriality geolocation Geospatial geospatial data intellectual proerty intellectual property Internet internet law IP jurisdiction legislation open data open government personal information Privacy sporting events trademarks undefined
+Ambush Marketing copyright data protection digital cartography ecommerce and internet law Electronic Commerce electronic commerce and internet law Extraterritoriality freedom of expression geolocation Geospatial geospatial data intellectual proerty intellectual property interactive maps Internet internet law IP jurisdiction legislation open data open government personal information Privacy sporting events trademarks undefined

 Tuesday, 25 November 2014 09:39 Written by Teresa Scassa

 Just over a year ago, in Information and Privacy Commissioner of Alberta v.
 United Food and Commercial Workers, Local 401 the Supreme Court of Canada struck down Alberta’s Personal Information Protection Act (PIPA) on the basis that it violated the freedom of expression guaranteed by s.
 2(b) of the Canadian Charter of Rights and Freedom.
 The case arose after a union was found to have violated PIPA by collecting and using video and photo images…

 Thursday, 20 November 2014 11:05 Written by Teresa Scassa

 Today a group of Canadian civil liberties organizations launched an interactive map of Canada which allows users to document and display instances of chilling of free expression in Canada.
 The Censorship Tracker is sponsored by PEN Canada, the B.C.
 Civil Liberties Association, the Canadian Civil Liberties Association and Canadian Journalists for Freedom of Expression.